 What if I told you that next Monday, you’d have to teach a class?
 But not just any class, a 4th grade class in one of the toughest schools in Harlem, New York City.
 A class that’s known for causing trouble, going through six teachers in three months and refusing to work with you.

 How would you do it?
 How would you approach this problem?
 If your gut reaction is “How the hell am I supposed to know?!” then you know how Ron Clark felt in the late 90s, before taking on this exact challenge.
 For lack of a better idea, he just tried everything.
 Being strict.
 Being nice.
 Being open.
 Being honest.
 And eventually, it worked.
 He got through to the kids.

 So much in fact, that their grades drastically increased and they ended up scoring higher than the school’s honor class in the state exam.
 Since 2007, he’s been inspiring and helping teachers and educators to make those kinds of changes in their own classrooms, running the non-profit Ron Clark Academy middle school in Atlanta, Georgia.

-This is his fourth book, and it’s about recognizing the different groups of people in organizations and dealing with them accordingly.
+Move Your Bus is his fourth book, and it’s about recognizing the different groups of people in organizations and dealing with them accordingly.

 Here are my 3 favorite lessons:

 - Have high expectations of people and make it possible for them to deliver.

 - Accept that different people perform on different levels.

 - Let go of your sense of entitlement, forever.